-30. Possession of a Firearm, Arson, and Criminal Sexual Conduct dangerous weapon in a weapon-free school zone or commits either arson or criminal sexual conduct in a District building or on District property, including school buses and other school transportation.
+30. Possession of a Firearm, Arson, and Criminal Sexual Conduct

+In compliance with State law, the Board shall permanently expel any student who possesses a dangerous weapon in a weapon-free school zone or commits either arson or criminal sexual conduct in a District building or on District property, including school buses and other school transportation.